Welcome To

 What We Do

-ACT's monthly meetings showcase educational speakers in topics that interest our group.
+ACT's monthly meetings showcase educational presentations.
 We have had speakers from other non profits, science educators, academics, leaders of national groups, and religious representatives.
+We also host a Book Club and Street Epistemology practice event.

 Social events

-Socializing is central to our mission.
-We get together to enjoy a drink, play games, and discuss important ideas.
+Socializing is central to our goal of building a secular community.
+We get together to enjoy a drink (DWAs), play games (Game Night), and discuss important ideas.
 We aim to provide a safe environment for like-minded people to make friends and support each other.

 "An Atheist believes that a hospital should be built instead of a church.
 An atheist believes that deed must be done instead of prayer said.
 An atheist strives for involvement in life and not escape into death.
 He wants disease conquered, poverty vanished, war eliminated."